pyplan/pyplan-docs/source/Quick Start.md

 You can define what type of object you want in a specific section of the canvas, and then search for the node that contains the data to be shown.
 ![](https://raw.githubusercontent.com/pyplan/pyplan-docs/master/img/Qus_searchnode.png)

-Alternatively, you can display the diagram in one section of the canvas, then keeping pressed the **<Shift>** key click on a node and keep it pressed to select it, and drag and drop it into the desired canvas section.
+Alternatively, you can display the diagram in one section of the canvas, then keeping pressed the <kbd>Shift</kbd> key click on a node and keep it pressed to select it, and drag and drop it into the desired canvas section.
 ![](https://raw.githubusercontent.com/pyplan/pyplan-docs/master/img/Qus_draganddrop.png)